biomed-AI/GraphCS/README.md

  You can download the other Preprocessed  example data from the [website](https://drive.google.com/drive/folders/18usNrDU6CS0Ydxc7zei8bTgLHQ2RV-G2?usp=sharing), and put them into the `data` folder.
 Then you can follow the above command to train GraphCS and predict cell types directly.

-Other datasets used in paper :[website](https://drive.google.com/drive/folders/1ST0T90HcxCKuxOTmOvqCI-IyE2IY6YvM?usp=sharing)
+Other datasets used in this paper :[website](https://drive.google.com/drive/folders/1ST0T90HcxCKuxOTmOvqCI-IyE2IY6YvM?usp=sharing)

 ## output